Connecting a Wi-Fi Enabled Dash Cam to a Smartphone

 This can be done by either pressing the Wi-Fi button on the Dash Cam again or by disabling the Dash Cam Wi-Fi connection from your phone Wi-Fi settings

-Note: if you change the Dash Cam Wi-Fi password or Wi-Fi name (ssid) in and have forgotten what they are, you can reset them back to default by either:
+Note: We don’t recommend changing the Dash Cam Wi-Fi name (ssid) as this can confuse the camera and affect the signal.
+If you change the Dash Cam Wi-Fi password or Wi-Fi name (ssid) and are experiencing issues, we suggest resetting them back to default by either:

 a.
 Restoring the settings back to default.
-This can be done in the App, but if you can’t access the App it can be done via the Dash Cam PC viewer (model dependent)
+This can be done in the App, but if you can’t access the App it can be done via the Dash Cam’s dedicated PC viewer (model dependent)

 If you have any further enquiries or would like more assistance please do not hesitate to contact us on (03) 9350 2605 or email@example.com or on our Live Chat tab on the site.